The Federal Budget Timeline & Process

 14. New Fiscal Year Begins With or Without a Budget (Oct.
 1)

-If a budget has not been adopted, Congress passes a continuing resolution (CR) to ensure federal agencies have the money to operate – as it did for the FY 2018 budget – or it allows the government to “shut down,” meaning all non-essential programs close and workers are furloughed.
+If a budget has not been adopted, Congress passes a continuing resolution (CR) to ensure federal agencies have the money to operate, or it allows the government to “shut down,” meaning all non-essential programs close and workers are furloughed.

 Learn More About the Federal Budget Process

-As a government affairs professional, you need to know each step of the federal budget process to make sure you can strategically make sure your issues get the funds needed in the next fiscal year both.
+As a government affairs professional, you need to know each step of the federal budget process to make sure you can strategically make sure your issues get the funds needed in the next fiscal year.

-FiscalNote State and CQ Federal provide essential government relations software, a modernized approach to monitoring the budget and appropriations process by allowing government relations teams to stay proactive and to take control of their strategy before it gets dictated to them by the yearly funding saga.
+PolicyNote provides essential government relations software, a modernized approach to monitoring the budget and appropriations process.
+This software allows government relations teams to stay proactive and take control of their strategy before it is dictated to them by the yearly funding saga.